Configuration example for using the VoIP SIP driver with an AVM Fritz!Box with CapiFax

 This manual was created with Fritz!Os 7.03.
 Make sure that your Fritz!Box has at least this version, otherwise features may differ.

 Create a new telephony device, give it a meaningful name like “VoIPCapiFax”.
-Assign the correct outgoing and incoming telephone numbers to this device.
+Assign the correct outgoing and incoming numbers to this device.

 Under “Login data” enter again “VoIPCapiFax” as user name for a better overview and choose a suitable, good password.